LEIC-ES-2021-22/3LEIC06T1/docs/IterationLogs/Iteration1.md

 ### What should we do differently?
-- Revision of the work load for each member, since some members didn't do the excpected issues;
+- Revision of the work load for each member, since some members didn't do the expected issues;
 - Better communication;
 - Trying to reach our sprint's end goals, as expected;